darkn3rd/oop-tut/cpp/c00.overloading/README.md

 This tutorial introduces the concept of overloading through invariable constructors:

  * constructor without any parameters
- * constructor with one parameter of string
+ * constructor with one parameter of a string
+ * constructor with one parameter of an int
- * constructor with two parameters of string and int.
+ * constructor with two parameters of a string and an int.

 ## Notes